-Comments are enabled on posts by default and you can approve, delete or edit any comments left on your blog.
+Comments are enabled on posts by default and you can approve, delete or edit any comments left on your site.

-You manage comments by going to Comments inside your blog dashboard.
+You manage comments by going to Comments inside your dashboard.

-Here’s where you see a listing of all comments, 20 posts per page, that have been written on your blog.
+Here’s where you see a listing of all comments, 20 posts per page, that have been submitted to your site.

 Anatomy of a comment

-Below’s an illustration of the parts of a comment on the Comments page.
+Below is an example of a comment on the Comments page.